Are you after insurance cover for your home and contents? Consider a policy from Australia Post.

 - Unattached equipment.
 This benefit ensures that you are covered for loss or damage to equipment, spare parts or accessories belonging to caravans and camper trailers, motor vehicles, trailers and watercraft.

 - Uninsured guest contents.
-If an insured event results in loss or damage to items belonging to your guests or visitors, Australia Post Contents Insurance policies provide cover.
+If an insured event results in loss or damage to items belonging to your guests or visitors, Australia Post Contents Insurance will provide cover.

 - Legal liability.
-Each of Australia Post’s home insurance policies provides up to $20 million of legal liability cover for death or bodily injury to another person as the result of an accident.
+Each of Australia Post’s home and contents insurance policies provide up to $20 million of legal liability cover for death or bodily injury to another person as the result of an accident.

 Your Australia Post Home Insurance claim will not be paid if the claim arises due to: